dengking/Decompose-Redis/docs/cluster/redis-doc-Redis-Cluster-Tutorial/index.md

 Note that for a **Redis Cluster** to work properly you need, for each node:

-1. The **normal client communication port** (usually 6379) used to communicate with clients to be open to all the clients that need to reach the cluster, plus all the other cluster nodes (that use the **client port** for keys migrations).
+1、The **normal client communication port** (usually 6379) used to communicate with clients to be open to all the clients that need to reach the cluster, plus all the other cluster nodes (that use the **client port** for keys migrations).

-2. The **cluster bus port** (the client port + 10000) must be reachable from all the other cluster nodes.
+2、The **cluster bus port** (the client port + 10000) must be reachable from all the other cluster nodes.